coryodaniel/bonny/README.md

   # K8s.Cluster to use, defaults to :default
   cluster_name: :default,

-  # How often to run the reconciler for all controllers in milliseconds.
-  # Default: 300000ms (5 minutes)
-  reconcile_every: 10 * 60 * 1000,

   # Set the Kubernetes API group for this operator.
   # This can be overwritten using the @group attribute of a controller
   group: "your-operator.example.com",